yantosca/qfyaml/docs/source/installation.rst

    test_qfyaml.x
    test_species_database.x

-Executable files for the various tests (which are discussed in the next chapter) end with the :file:`.x` extension.
+Executable files for the various tests end with the :file:`.x` extension.
 The corresponding configuration files in YAML format end with the :file:`.yml` format.